Winterize Your Home Before The Big Freeze

 08 December, 2020

 Winter in Michigan is no joke.
 The season lasts almost half of the year and can come and go unpredictably.
-No matter if you are born and raised Michigander, or a new transplant, there are always new things you learn about the cold season.
+No matter if you are a born-and-raised Michigander or a new transplant, there are always new things to learn about the cold season.
 Did you know that people spend 25% more on heating bills every month in winter?
-There are many ways to winterize your home to make sure that you are not spending extra money on keeping yourself warm.
+Here are many ways to winterize your home so you are not spending extra money just to stay warm.

 Windows

-Windows are an area of the home that heat can easily escape from.
-To winterize your home you would need to create a tighter seal.
+Windows are one of the easiest places for heat to escape.
+To winterize your home, you need to create a tighter seal.
 You can do this several ways:

-Plastic around the outside of the windows.
-This requires a lot of elbow grease but can be one of the most economical options.
+• Plastic sheeting around the outside of the windows — requires some elbow grease but is one of the most economical options.

 Tools

-Tools take a beating even when inside your garage.
-The drop in temperature and residual moisture from soil can ruin even the heartiest of tools.
+Tools take a beating even when stored inside your garage.
+The drop in temperature and residual moisture from soil can ruin even the hardiest of tools.
+To protect them:

-Oil your wooden handles.
-This prevents them from drying out and cracking through the colder months.
+• Oil wooden handles to prevent them from drying out and cracking through the colder months.

-Check blades, including your mower.
-Sharpen and clean to prevent rust from forming.
+• Check all blades, including your mower.
+Sharpen and clean them to prevent rust from forming over winter.

 Indoor

-Arguably the most important part of your home.
-You want to make sure that you stay comfortable and cozy throughout the season.
-Winterize the inside of your home by checking to make sure your heating system is functioning at its highest capability.
+Arguably the most important part of your home — you want to stay comfortable and cozy throughout the season.
+Winterize the inside of your home by:

-Switch to natural gas.
-Natural gas is a more reliable heating system when it comes to power outages you no longer have to worry about your home or pipes freezing.
+• Switching to natural gas.
+Natural gas is a more reliable heating system and means you no longer have to worry about your home or pipes freezing during a power outage.
 Check out the rates of Kratos Natural Gas Michigan today!

-Flush your water heater.
-Build up can occur over time at the bottom of your water heater and it will prevent water from getting hot.
+• Flushing your water heater.
+Buildup can occur at the bottom of the tank over time and prevent water from getting hot.
 Flush the water through the drain valve to clear out the material and keep your heater functioning at its best.

 Outdoor

-Clean your gutters.
-The most dreaded of jobs but it can be the most effective when winterizing your home.
+• Clean your gutters.
+The most dreaded of jobs, but one of the most effective steps when winterizing your home.

-Walk around your home.
-Check for cracks in the foundation.
-The sooner you find cracks the easier it is to mend them, not so much when water has entered and spread the crack deeper and further.
+• Walk around your home and check for cracks in the foundation.
+The sooner you find cracks, the easier they are to mend — water that enters and freezes will spread them deeper and further.

-Shut off the water to any outdoor faucets.
+• Shut off the water to any outdoor faucets before temperatures drop below freezing.

-To winterize your home might seem like a huge project, but it is completely worth it to have peace of mind when it comes to the long winter season.
-Keep checking back at the Kratos blog for more home owning tips.
+Winterizing your home might seem like a huge project, but it is completely worth it for the peace of mind it brings through the long Michigan winter.
+Keep checking back at the Kratos blog for more homeowning tips.